Entropic pulling and diffusion diode in an It\^o process: Discussion

 \section{Discussion}

-It is counter-intuitive in the context of diffusion to think of diffusion creating concentration gradient.
-This is counter-intuitive in the sense of normal (uniform) diffusion processes, however, it turns out to be a general phenomenon in the presence of diffusion gradients when treated as an It\^o-process.
+People consider it to be counter-intuitive in the context of diffusion to think of diffusion creating concentration gradient.
+However, an It\^o process demonstrates that it is counter-intuitive in the uniform diffusion.
+It turns out to be a general phenomenon in the presence of diffusion gradients when the process is treated as an It\^o-process.
 An It\^o-process does not introduce correlations in the thermal noise and the thermal noise remains a white noise.
-It\^o's convention is essential to keep thermal noise correlation free and not coloured when diffusion is coordinate-dependent and the dynamics is an over-damped one.
-Any coloured noise in the oper-damped dynamics will break the thermal equilibrium of a Brownian particle which is supposed to be always in thermal equilibrium with the heat-bath at all the times.
-This is because, the limit of the Brownian particle's relaxation time to equilibrium is taken to zero in the over-damped case.

-Thus, the It\^o-process in the presence of coordinate-dependent diffusion, which is quite ubiquitous, could potentially explain new physics which might have the clue to understand transport processes through constricted regions and apparent anti-diffusion.
-In living systems, such diffusion driven counter processes to the idea of normal diffusion might hold the key to generally understanding structural transitions as well.
-There could exist an effective attractive force driven by hydrodynamics near interfaces of particles, in general, in classical regime is a novel ingredient which has not been paid much attention to in the literature.
-This is where exists the need to explore such mesoscopic systems under It\^o's convention.
+Note that, any coloured noise in the over-damped dynamics will destroy the local thermal equilibrium of a Brownian particle by violating the second fluctuation-dissipation relation.
+The distribution that results from an It\^o process has two factors, the canonical Boltzmann factor and a micro-canonical density of states arising from the inhomogeneity of space due to coordinate dependence of diffusion.
+Therefore, structurally, the distribution is a legitimate distribution which has been arrived at from a stochastic process which has not considered any temporal correlations in the noise.